Introduction to Supervised Learning

 Let us see different types of machine learning algorithms:

 Regression is used to predict single value output using the training data set.
-The output value is always called as the dependent variable, while the inputs are known as the independent variable.
+The output value is always called the dependent variable, while the inputs are the independent variable.
 We have different types of regression in Supervised Learning, for example,

 - Linear Regression – Here, we have only one independent variable used to predict the output, i.e. dependent variable.